 Our research focuses on answering questions about the biological, behavioural, and environmental (health systems and structural) mechanisms that underpin HIV and other sexually transmitted infection (STI) epidemics in different geo-social contexts.
 We develop and integrate mathematical models with the best available data to test hypotheses and to better inform clinical, programmatic, and policy decisions under a Program Science framework.
 We collaborate with the Ontario HIV Applied Epidemiology Unit, Public Health Ontario, and Winnipeg Regional Health Authority.
-We work closely with the Toronto Clinical HIV Prevention Unit, Centre for Global Public Health (University of Manitoba), HIV Modeling Consortium and the HPTN Modeling Centre (Imperial College), Karnataka Health Promotion Trust, Kenya HIV Technical Support Unit, Ukrainian Institute of Social Research, Johns Hopkins University Center for Public Health and Human Rights Key Population Program, and with program implementers and persons living with – and communities affected by – HIV/STIs in Canada (Ontario, Manitoba), India, Kenya, South Africa, and Ukraine.
+We work closely with the Options Lab, Centre for Global Public Health (University of Manitoba), HIV Modeling Consortium and the HPTN Modeling Centre (Imperial College), Karnataka Health Promotion Trust, Kenya HIV Technical Support Unit, Ukrainian Institute of Social Research, Johns Hopkins University Center for Public Health and Human Rights Key Population Program, and with program implementers and persons living with – and communities affected by – HIV/STIs in Canada, India, Kenya, South Africa, and Ukraine.

 Our objectives are to:

 1) Appraise HIV/STI Epidemics (“know your epidemic”): to understand why HIV/STI epidemics establish and persist where and when they do, and what leads to differences in their trajectories, size, and characteristics across regions.

 2) Maximize HIV/STI Program Impact (“plan the response”): to optimize the design and delivery of HIV/STI programs by health-system and epidemic context.